 - Phone.
 When I say splurge, I don’t mean RM3000 phones.
 You can get decent smartphones for under RM1000.
 Note: it’s OK to like expensive phones, just use them much longer than usual before replacing.
 I used to shame people using Apple products, but they always tell me that it lasts so much longer and works better.

 - Sunscreen.
 I’m a big believer in sunscreen – Mum passed this tip to me.
-Sorry, but I do think my mum look better than other mums.
+Whoever said I have nice skin, yeah this might be the reason.

 - Computer.
-I stupidly bought a RM1000 laptop.
+I stupidly bought a RM1000 laptop once.
 Useless for work purposes.
 Sold it at a loss and bought a RM2000 one.
 Not the best, but it works.
-Waiting for it to die before I invest in a better-quality laptop.
-I know better now.
+Ended up buying a RM8k laptop.

 - Clothes.
 Note: I didn’t say fashion.
 Clothes.
 Like basic jeans and good-quality top that will last you years instead of two washes in the washing machine.